 Tier 1 Investor Visa

-The UK government has now closed the Tier 1 Investor visa.
-The closure applies from 17 February 2022 to all new applications and to applicants of all nationalities.
+The UK government closed the Tier 1 Investor visa in 2022 to all new applications and to applicants of all nationalities.

 As an alternative to the UK investor visa, we can support with applications for the Irish Immigrant Investor Programme (IIP), which offers residency in Ireland, as well as a path to Irish citizenship and to an Irish (EU) passport.